sentryguides/sentry/source/heroes/crystal_maiden.md

 <%= item :force_staff %> is a good alternative to Blink.
 You can buy it in components,
 making it easier to get as a support, and it doesn't break when you take damage.
 The downside is that Force Staff makes it a lot harder to position yourself correctly because its range is much shorter.
-It is also worse at ganks and chasing.
+It is also worse at ganking and chasing.

 <%= item :bracer %> is a good early game item to get when you are behind and have survivability issues.
 You can choose to build it into <%= item :ancient_janggo %> later.